shinsenter/php/src/webapps/zz-phpixie/README.md

 ## Introduction

-Our PHP Docker images, available on [Docker Hub](https://hub.docker.com/r/shinsenter/php), are designed for easy configuration of PHP and PHP-FPM settings via environment variables.
+Our PHP Docker images, available on [Docker Hub](https://hub.docker.com/r/shinsenter/php), let you configure PHP and PHP-FPM settings through environment variables, with no image rebuild required.
-This approach eliminates the need to rebuild images when making configuration changes.

-These images also come with the latest version of [Composer](https://getcomposer.org), enabling you to start projects quickly without additional installations.
+These images also include the latest version of [Composer](https://getcomposer.org).

 ## Usage